jonaseicher/monitoring/README.md

 ## Building the Docker images

-With docker-compose, you can build a complete monitoring setup, consisting of:
+With docker-compose, you can build a monitoring playground, consisting of:
 - grafana (dashboard)
 - prometheus (metrics scraper and database)
 - node-exporter (metrics exporter)